 Research program with undergraduate psychology students

-The CLS and Harpur College Psychology Department offer a joint program in which undergraduate psychology students can collaborate on current projects in the School of Management faculty while receiving academic credit from the Psychology Department.
+The Bass Center for Leadership Studies and Harpur College Psychology Department offer a joint program in which undergraduate psychology students can collaborate on current projects with School of Management faculty while receiving academic credit from the psychology department.

 Organizational studies/leadership faculty may have independent research opportunities throughout the year.
 Students interested should consult with individual faculty members if they are interested in researching for course credit.
 There are two- and four-credit independent research opportunities offered for undergraduate and graduate students.

 DiRT is a residential community-based research program that is the first of its kind in the United States.
 Founded by Dickinson Collegiate Professor Kimberly Jaussi, DiRT aims to provide every undergraduate student with a research experience, and is making this a reality one student at a time.

 To celebrate the lifelong contributions that Dr. Bernard Bass has made not only to Binghamton University, but also to the field of leadership, the Bass Center for Leadership Studies, with generous support from Ruth Bass, hosts the annual Bass Speaker Series every fall.

 - 2016: Shane Connelly